 How Long Do Dental Implants Last?

-Designed to be a permanent replacement for teeth, implants can last for several decades when crafted and placed by a qualified dentist.* To reap the full benefits of your implants and keep them in prime condition, it is essential that you practice good dental hygiene and consistently attend cleanings and exams.
+Designed to be a permanent replacement for teeth, implants can last for several decades when crafted and placed by a qualified dentist.1 To reap the full benefits of your implants and keep them in prime condition, it’s essential that you practice good dental hygiene and consistently attend cleanings and exams.

 Choosing an Implant Dentist